 It doesn’t matter if you’re saving for a vacation, school, or a new pair of boots, the EQ Bank Savings Plus Account allows you to open an unlimited amount of sub-accounts to meet your needs.
 The added option of setting savings goals for each individual account is a bonus since you can clearly monitor the progress of your savings.
 Best of all, your money is never locked in with the EQ Bank Savings Plus Account.
 You can withdraw your money whenever you need to.

 Saving is obviously the theme of the account, but you can also do day-to-day transactions directly from the mobile app including transferring funds and making bill payments.
-EQ Bank does not allow your account to go into overdraft so you won’t need to worry about being charged extra fees; it’s the lack of available money that I’d be concerned about.
+EQ Bank does not allow your account to go into overdraft so you won’t need to worry about being charged extra bank fees; it’s the lack of available money that I’d be concerned about.